jtr13/EDAVold/perception.md

 ## Overview

-This section has resources for learning about graphical perception and using colors effectively.
+This section has resources for learning about graphical perception and how to use colors effectively.

 ## Perception